 The most recent board-approved organizational budget and, if applicable, a program budget;

-A complete copy of the most recent audited financial statement.
-If the organization is not required to be audited: a detailed balance sheet of actual income and expenses, assets and liabilities for the past fiscal year;
+A detailed balance sheet of actual income and expenses, assets and liabilities for the past fiscal year;

 A list of major institutional donors to the organization for the past fiscal year;